- Additional Staffing Lipari Production Group

 - Lighting Unlimited Visibility Lighting Design (UVLD)

 - PR Susan Magrino Agency

 - Technical Direction Marlyn Productions

 - Venue Lincoln Center -- David Geffen Hall

 - Video Linton Media Inc.

 Search our directory

-The James Beard Foundation Awards honor the biggest names in the food business.
+NEW YORK The James Beard Foundation Awards honor the biggest names in the food business.
 But this year's event, held Monday night at Avery Fisher Hall, also showcased lesser-known chefs poised to be the next generation of winners.
 In celebration of the 20th anniversary of the awards and Beard's role as a teacher and mentor, the event was dubbed “The Legacy Continues” and drew about 2,000 people, up from 1,700 last year.

 The gala reception following the award ceremony featured a smorgasbord of dishes made by protégés of past winners.
 “We asked 20 chefs who won the outstanding chef award in the past 20 years to identify someone they have worked with or mentored who has gone on to achieve a high level of success.
 In doing so, we created this legacy timeline,” explained David Bowen, who produced the event with his team at Bowen & Company.
 “If you think about the awards and start with James Beard and his work supporting chefs, the nurturing and education continues.”

 Food Network star and James Beard award-winner Alton Brown and outstanding chef winners Lidia Bastianich and Wolfgang Puck hosted the award presentation, which started at 6 p.m. and ended around 9 p.m.
 Each year, organizers try to tighten the three-hour show, or at least keep it on time.
 One major change this year was the foundation's decision to move the book category (14 awards in total) to the media awards dinner, which was held on Sunday night at Espace.